simeononsecurity/simeononsecurity.ch/content/guides/how-to-install-graphine-os/index.en.md

 OEM unlocking must be enabled from within the operating system before you can proceed.

 1. Go to **Settings → About phone/tablet** and repeatedly tap **Build number** until developer mode is enabled.
 2. Go to **Settings → System → Developer options** and toggle on **OEM unlocking**.
-On some carrier-capable SKUs, this requires an active internet connection so the stock OS can verify the device was not sold as a carrier-locked unit.
+On some carrier-capable SKUs, this requires an active internet connection so the stock OS can verify the device wasn't sold as a carrier-locked unit.

 > **Pixel 6a note:** OEM unlocking won't work with the factory stock OS version.
 Update to the **June 2022** release or later via OTA, then perform a factory reset to fix OEM unlocking.